tcltk/tcllib/embedded/md/tcllib/files/modules/asn/asn.md

   - <a name='19'></a>__::asn::asnNumericString__ *string*

-    Returns the *string* encoded as ASN\.1 NumericString\.
-Raises an error if the *string* contains characters other than decimal numbers and space\.
+    Returns the *string* encoded as an ASN\.1 NumericString\.
+Raises an error if the *string* contains characters other than decimal digits and spaces\.

   - <a name='20'></a>__::asn::asnPrintableString__ *string*